gymnatics/RHOAI-chatbot-usecase/Chatbot/Readme.md

 Copy
 Edit

+### 📚 Dataset Description: GitHub Issue Helpdesk Conversations

+This dataset contains extracted and cleaned conversations from GitHub issue threads, tailored for training and evaluating AI-driven helpdesk assistants.
+Each row represents an individual response within an issue thread, accompanied by metadata to preserve conversational context.
+The original data can be found on Kaggle through the following link: https://www.kaggle.com/datasets/tobiasbueck/helpdesk-github-tickets

+#### 🔑 Key Fields
+- **`issue_id`**: Unique identifier for each GitHub issue thread.
+- **`answer_id`**: Sequential index of a reply within its thread (e.g., 0 for first reply).
+- **`issue_body`**: The original problem description submitted by the user, cleaned of markdown, URLs, and user mentions.
+- **`answer_body`**: The corresponding reply or discussion entry, also cleaned for consistency.
+- **`author`**: GitHub username of the respondent.
+- **`creation_time`**: Timestamp of when the response was posted.

+#### 🧼 Cleaning Highlights
+- Replaced URLs with `<link>`.
+- Removed GitHub mentions (`@user`) and issue references (`#123`).
+- Collapsed unnecessary whitespace while preserving code snippets and markdown structure.

+This format is ideal for building LLM-powered Retrieval-Augmented Generation (RAG) systems or training dialogue agents to assist with developer support and issue resolution.

 ## 🧪 Example Use Case

 > 🗨️ *"What does this issue about Angular's Router error mean and how do I fix it?"*